H4HWV2011/msjarvis-public-docs/thesis/33-llm-ensemble-and-judges.md

 ### Responsibilities

 **Truth judge (127.0.0.1:7230).** Rates factual plausibility using `heuristic_contradiction_v1` (rule-based internal contradiction detection) and logical soundness checks.
 Flags speculation, contradictions, and unsubstantiated claims.
 Returns `truth_score` (0.0–1.0).
-See §33.2.3 for honest limitations and the upgrade path to `rag_grounded_v2`.
+See §33.2.3 for honest limitations, the upgrade path to `rag_grounded_v2`, and the ★ `confidence_decay` GBIM entity consideration for `rag_grounded_v2` planning.

 **Consistency judge (127.0.0.1:7231).** Checks for contradictions across the expert set and within the answer.
 Evaluates logical connectors, topic drift, and repetition.
 Returns `consistency_score` (0.0–1.0).

 **Alignment judge (127.0.0.1:7232).** Evaluates adherence to Ms. Egeria Jarvis identity, community values, and role constraints.
 Critical for blocking responses that claim wrong identity or use extraction/exploitation language.
+Includes AU-02 Developer Impersonation Guard (§33.5.3).
 Returns `alignment_score` (0.0–1.0).

 **Ethics judge (127.0.0.1:7233).** Screens for harmful, unethical, or spiritually inappropriate content within the configured BBB and spiritual frameworks.
 Returns `ethics_score` (0.0–1.0; defaults to 0.9 for clean responses in the current deployment).

-The pipeline coordinator (`jarvis-judge-pipeline:7239`) aggregates all four via `asyncio.gather()`, computes `consensus_score` as the mean of all four judge scores, counts `expert_count` and `successful_experts` from the `expert_responses` array, builds an `expert_discussion` string, produces a structured reasoning explanation, and calls `bbb_check_verdict` with the final answer and verdict dict via live async httpx `POST` to `jarvis-blood-brain-barrier:8016/filter` (March 21, 2026). **The coordinator does not call the LM Synthesizer** — that responsibility belongs exclusively to `main_brain.py` Phase 3.5 (confirmed March 22, 2026).
+The pipeline coordinator (`jarvis-judge-pipeline:7239`) aggregates all four via `asyncio.gather()`, computes `consensus_score` as the mean of all four judge scores, counts `expert_count` and `successful_experts` from the `expert_responses` array, builds an `expert_discussion` string, produces a structured reasoning explanation, and calls `bbb_check_verdict` with the final answer and verdict dict via live async httpx `POST` to `jarvis-blood-brain-barrier:8016/filter` (March 21, 2026). ★ All `bbb_check_verdict` gate decisions are now durably logged at `jarvis-memory:8056` (secured March 28) — the pipeline's constitutional enforcement record is persistently auditable. **The coordinator does not call the LM Synthesizer** — that responsibility belongs exclusively to `main_brain.py` Phase 3.5 (confirmed March 22, 2026).

 ### Output Format